GarrettPetersen/svgsimplegraph/README.md

 ```

 The `svg_url` variable now contains a string with the url of your new SVG, ready to be embedded in any website!

+## Watermarks

+When you initialize a graph, you can use the watermark variable to add arbitrary svg code to the graph.
+It is recommended to make your watermark partially transparent, as it will be placed on top of your graph.